twolfson/spritesmith/README.md

 I have found it is best to install from the site rather than through a package manager (e.g. `apt-get`) to get the latest as well as without transparency issues.

+This module has been developed and tested against `1.3.17`.

 Documentation
 -------------
 Spritesmith is a standalone function